DUI Attorneys in Destin, Fort Walton Beach & Niceville

 DUI, DWI, or BUI are serious charges in the state of Florida, and a DUI conviction can follow you for the rest of your life, impacting your career and livelihood in the future.
 In fact, a DUI conviction will remain on your record for 75 years, so your entire life.
 Even first-time offenders can find themselves facing jail time.
 And the more offenses you have on your record, the worse the penalties become.

-Matthews & Jones, LLP has three law offices to better serve you, located in Destin, Santa Rosa Beach, and Niceville.
+Matthews & Matthews, LLP has three law offices to better serve you in the Emerald Coast.
 Our DUI lawyers have years of experience helping form solid defenses against DUI charges.
 We’re here to help find creative solutions so that you receive the most favorable outcome possible.
 We ensure each client receives our whole-hearted attention, understanding, and, of course, legal expertise.
 We will give you an honest assessment of your DUI case.
 Call today for a consultation!

-REASONS TO CHOOSE OUR DUI LAWYERS IN DESTIN
+REASONS TO CHOOSE OUR DUI LAWYERS IN THE EMERALD COAST

 WHAT IS DUI?